Have you ever purchased something because a well-known person you admire used the product or service?

 The first step is to create goals for your influencer marketing strategy — these will help you measure the success of your campaign.
 Think about your objectives in terms of SMART goals.

-When working to develop influencer marketing SMART goals, there are three factors to keep in mind: reach, relevance, and resonance.
+When developing influencer marketing SMART goals, there are three factors to remember: reach, relevance, and resonance.
 These will help you focus your goals on the different aspects of influencer marketing.

 - Reach is the ability to deliver content to your target audience through an influencer — it helps you improve brand and product awareness.
-For example, how many people on Instagram are actually seeing the content an influencer is posting about your product?
+For example, how many people on Instagram see the content an influencer posts about your product?

-- Relevance is the level of connection your audience feels to your brand, product, or service due to the work of an influencer — it’ll help you enhance brand loyalty.
-For example, if your audience sees a celebrity they love and admire with your product, they might begin to feel a strong connection to it, too.
+- Relevance is the level of connection your audience feels to your brand, product, or service due to an influencer's work — it’ll help you enhance brand loyalty.
+For example, if your audience sees a celebrity they love and admire with your product, they might feel strongly connected to it.

 - Resonance is the ability to drive audience members to a specific action because of an influencer’s content — it’s all about impact and memorability.
 Resonance helps you increase your follower count, drive traffic to your site, and boost conversions.
 For example, if your audience reads a blog post written by an influencer about your product, they may click on the link in the blog post that directs them to your website so they can buy it.